Air Europe: Becoming a major player in the charter airline industry

 The first year's success instilled stakeholder confidence and gave a financial platform.

-Air Europe opened its second base at Manchester Airport in the autumn of 1979 and became its fastest-growing UK departure point for a few years.
+Air Europe opened its second base at Manchester Airport in the autumn of 1979 and became its fastest-growing UK departure point over the next few years.

 A major reorganisation was completed in 1981 when Intasun became a unified company, leading to its first flotation as Intasun Leisure Group plc on the London Stock Exchange's then Unlisted Securities Market.
 In 1987, the group, which by then had become the International Leisure Group (ILG), delisted from London's stock exchange proper.)

 A third base opened at Cardiff Airport in 1982 when Air Europe's core fleet consisted of seven from-new Boeing 737-200 Advanced aircraft.
 A further three operated under a swap-lease arrangement with Air Florida between May and September.
 Air Europe expected to carry 1.2 million passengers during 1982.